TrainWeb.org Facebook Page

 Map: Ca 35 J 6, Ho 5 K 7 Topographic Maps

 Another view of the tunnel, this time of the west portal.
 Note that this tunnel is not marked on most editions of the ADC street maps.
-Henryton is named for former landowner Henry Devries.
+Henryton is named after former landowner Henry Devries.

 Link: 1985